-Aiming in any FPS (first-person shooter) is dictated primarily by preference and outlying factors like controller type, so you should, ultimately, just use the settings that feel right to you.
+Aiming in any FPS (first-person shooter) is dictated primarily by preference and outlying factors like controller type, so you should use the settings that feel right to you.
 However, there are some universal guidelines you can use in order to maximize your in-game performance.

 Additional reporting by Ava Thompson-Powell.